 The next ones are on the bottom.
 Continue until you’ve gone through the whole deck and repeat until you’re satisfied.

 The Drop Method

-A lot like the side to side method, but instead of pushing cards form side to side, you’re dropping them down into your hand and they’re landing in a new order.
+A lot like the side-to-side method, but instead of pushing cards from side to side, you’re dropping them down into your hand and they’re landing in a new order.

 For more control, guide the incoming cards with the thumb of your “catching” hand.